 How can I tell if a Nintendo Switch game is fake?

-- To identify fake Switch games, check for mismatched serial numbers and barcodes.
-Inspect the quality of the label and compare it to a legitimate cartridge.
+- To identify fake Switch games, look for mismatched serial numbers and barcodes.
+Inspect the label for quality and compare it to a legitimate cartridge.

 Are counterfeit Switch cartridges harmful to my console?